Noor187/Human-Face-Texture-Fitting/README.md

 ### 2. Test run
-Run the `Masking.py` with obj output from ddfa as input
 ```
 python Masking.py -i Meshes/Test1.obj
 ```
 It will write three files Test1_FinalOutput.obj, Test1_BFMTexture.obj and ConfidenceMask.obj in the Meshes folder.

 ## Citation
 If this work is useful for your research or if you use this implementation in your academic projects, please cite the following papers: